-

 ATMs are widely available.
 International credit cards are generally accepted in hotels, restaurants and higher-end shops, particularly in cities and larger towns.
 However, it is advisable to keep some cash.
 Card skimming occurs.

-You can use an Australian driver's licence for up to 90 days after you arrive.
+You can use a current Australian driver's licence (digital driver's licences may not be accepted) for up to 90 days after you arrive.
 After that, you need to get a Philippines licence.

 More information: